TheCoCe/EnforceAudioDevice/README.md

   }
 ```

-> :info: **How do I know the exe name?**</br> Open the task manager, find your applicationd and right click and choose `Properties` (You might need to click a subprocess).
+> ❔ **How do I know the exe name?**</br> Open the task manager, find your applicationd and right click and choose `Properties` (You might need to click a subprocess).
 Go to the `General`.
 The exact name of the exe will be show at the top.

 - Reload the application by right clicking the tray icon and choosing `Config` → `Reload Config`
 - Enjoy the correct audio devices